NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 *closest point of intersection* of the two rays as the location of the intersection point :math:`P`.

-Additionally, the actual distance between the rays at this point is an interesting and important error metric that measures how self-consistent our two camera models are for this point.
-You will learn in the next chapter that this information, when computed and averaged over all reconstructed 3D points, can be a valuable statistic for determining whether to carry out bundle adjustment.
-Distance between the two rays at their closest intersection is recorded in the fourth channel of the point cloud file, ``output-prefix-PC.tif``.
-This information can be brought to the same perspective as the output DEM by using the *--error* argument on the ``point2dem`` command.
+Additionally, the actual shortest distance between the rays at this point is an interesting and important error metric that measures how self-consistent our two camera models are for this point.
+It will be seen in the next chapter that this information, when computed and averaged over all reconstructed 3D points, can be a valuable statistic for determining whether to carry out bundle adjustment.
+The distance between the two rays at their closest intersection is recorded in the fourth channel of the point cloud file, ``output-prefix-PC.tif``.
+This information can be brought to the same perspective as the output DEM by using the ``--errorimage`` argument on the ``point2dem`` command.

 This error in the triangulation, the shortest distance between two rays emanating from matching pixels (measured in meters), *is not the